textpattern/textpattern.github.io/development/contributing.md

 layout: document
 category: Development
 published: true
-title: "Contributing"
+title: "Contributing to Textpattern"
+description: If you want to help with the development of Textpattern, there are plenty of ways to get involved.
 ---

-# Contributing
+# Contributing to Textpattern

-If you want to help with the development of Textpattern CMS, there are plenty of ways to get involved.
+If you want to help with the development of Textpattern, there are plenty of ways to get involved.
 Please take a moment to review this document in order to make the contribution process easy and effective for everyone.

 ## Who can contribute?